The Mount Vesuvius Eruption of March 1944

 Lower left: A NASA satellite image of the same area with the cities indicated by the red dots.

 Right: A NASA radar space image shows the features of the volcano and its crater more clearly.
 The 340th Bomb Group just happened to be stationed at Pompeii Airfield near Terzigno, Italy just a few kilometers from the foot of Mount Vesuvius (see red asterisks on maps above) when the volcano's last major eruption occurred between March 18-23, 1944.
-See also a WWII map of the Vesuvius region used by the RAF.

 Vesuvius